Should I Ask Again Or Move On?

 Match their energy, not your ideal version of them.

-2. Don’t create stories that protect their behavior
+2. Stop creating stories that protect their behavior

 3. Redirect your attention

-Talk to people who show you interest, not potential.
+Talk to people who show interest, not potential.

 4. Keep your standards steady

-Your worth does not shrink because someone isn’t ready.
+Your worth doesn’t shrink because someone isn’t ready.

-If you need a deeper reset, reading Why Did I Get Ghosted or How Do I Act More Confident can help you get back into your rhythm.
+If you need a deeper reset, Why Did I Get Ghosted? or How Do I Act More Confident? can help you get back into your rhythm.

 You deserve clarity.